Personalised fabric tote bags: structural performance and professional use criteria

 Relevant regulations

-Depending on their intended use and route to market, personalised fabric tote bags may fall within two distinct regulatory areas.
-Where they are classified as reusable packaging, environmental labelling requirements may apply under Italian Legislative Decree 116/2020 and Commission Decision 97/129/EC, including material identification codes and end-of-life disposal guidance.
-Where they are supplied as textile products, Regulation (EU) No 1007/2011 may apply to fibre composition labelling, requiring the correct naming and percentage declaration of the fibres used.
+Personalised fabric tote bags are subject to two distinct regulatory areas.
+As reusable packaging, environmental labelling requirements apply under Italian Legislative Decree 116/2020 and Commission Decision 97/129/EC: labelling must include the material identification code and end-of-life disposal guidance.
+As textile products, they are subject to Regulation (EU) No 1007/2011 on fibre composition labelling: cotton, jute and non-woven must be identified with the correct fibre name and the relevant percentage by composition.
+Compliance must be verified against the intended use and distribution channel.
 For supplies intended for the Italian public sector, compliance with Minimum Environmental Criteria (CAM) may also be relevant.
-Compliance must be verified against the intended use and distribution channel in all cases.

 Professional sectors and use cases